Former Agency Insiders. Elite Federal Employment Lawyers. Relentless Results.

 -

-Negotiation or Trial – We do what maximizes your result, not what is easiest for the lawyer.
+Negotiation or Trial – We work to maximize your result, rather than what is easiest.

 The Federal Employment Battlefield